pixeljetstream/glslc/README.md

 ### Mandatory options

+-*profilename*
 -profile *profilename*

 > Profilename can be: vertex, fragment, geometry, tessevaluation, tesscontrol, compute

 ### Other options:

--notseparable
+-glslversion "*string*"

+> Prepends "#version *string*\n" prior macros and shader and puts // in front of #version find in shaderfile.

+-separable

-> Will not mark the program separable (default is false if GL_ARB_separate_shader_objects is supported) prior attaching and linking.
+> Will mark the program separable (default is false if GL_ARB_separate_shader_objects is supported) prior attaching and linking.

 -o *outputfilename*